alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 1/2026 Christina Runkel has joined us at INTEGREAT and UiO.
+Welcome Christina!
 - 12/2025 I serve as an Area Chair of ICLR 2026.
 - 11/2025 Ali Ramezani-Kebrya has received **Top 10% Area Chair Recognition at NeurIPS 2025**!
 - 11/2025 **[TRUST – The Norwegian Centre for Trustworthy AI](https://www.trust-aicentre.no/english/news-and-events/news/trust-launch.html)** has launched today with a keynote by Yoshua Bengio, Sigrun Aasland, and Karianne Tung!